-No single host system or software package can provide the best solution in each area.
+No single host software package can provide the best in each area.
 Choosing the perceived best in one area may impose constraints in another.
-For example, choosing an impressive HMI/GUI presentation package with a lot of "flash" may impose serious limitations on operations critical communications and data applications areas.
+For example, assigning the communications function to the GUI presentation software with the most "flash" may not provide the desired system solution to support future growth in the communications and applications arena.